Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models

-\begin{itemize} \item We propose LN-tuning, which firstly discovers the power of layer normalization for parameter-efficient tuning of PLMs, achieving comparable performance with previous methods by extreme few parameters and high time-efficiency.
+\item We propose LN-tuning, which first explores the potential of LayerNorm for parameter-efficient tuning, achieving comparable performance to prior approaches with a very small number of parameters and a very high time efficiency.

-\item The unified framework of combing prefix-tuning and LN-tuning achieves SOTA performance, surpassing MAM, the adapter-based unified framework which tunes MHA and FFN simultaneously.
+\item Prefix-tuning combined with LN-tuning leads to SOTA performance, outperforming MAM, the adapter-based unified framework that tunes MHA and FFN simultaneously.

-\item We empirically find that unified framework which tunes MHA and LayerNorm simultaneously can get performance improvement but those tuning FFN and LayerNorm simultaneously will cause performance decrease.
+\item We empirically discover that while tuning both MHA and LayerNorm inside a single framework can enhance performance, doing the same with FFN and LayerNorm can actually worsen it.

-\item The ablation study from terms (bias or gain only), layers and modules (after MHA or FFN only) validates that LN-tuning is of no abundant parameters and gives a further understanding of it.
+\item LN-tuning is better understood thanks to the ablation study of terms, layers, and modules, as well as the visualization experiment of the gain and bias term.

 \end{itemize}